 It's interesting.
 I started working on it in like 1989 and I finished it in 1990, so it's been around for a long time.
 I really do think of it as a seminal body of work-it was the coming together of many, many, many sorts of stops and starts and trials and errors, just that sort of struggle of a young artist to discover the nuance of my own voice, my own photographic style, my own vocal utterance.
 All those things came together in this piece.
 I still find it remarkable, and I'm still completely surprised by it, and how it's still so completely contemporary.
-It's very difficult to discern when the work was made; it could have been made 30 days ago.
+It's very difficult to discern when the work was made; it could have been made 30 years ago, or it could have been made 30 days ago.
 The sense of time is really displaced within the work.
 At least I think that that's true.